 Home health care provides medical treatment for an illness or injury, with the goal of helping you recover, regain your independence, and become as self-sufficient as possible.
 Home health care can also help you live with a chronic condition like heart disease, COPD, or diabetes.

 Is home health care right for me or my loved one?

-If you’re in need of short term medical support or relief because of a serious illness, injury or surgery, home health care can make your life easier.
-If you’re an adult caring for a loved one, your mom or dad or other family member with health care challenges, home health care can be a blessing.
-It can be overwhelming for the entire family – especially if you don’t know where to turn for answers and support.
+Providing care can be overwhelming for the entire family, especially if you don’t know where to turn for answers and support.
+If you’re in need of short term medical support or relief because of a serious illness, injury, or surgery, home health care can make your life easier.
+If you’re an adult caring for a loved one, your mom or dad, or other family member with health care challenges, home health care can be a blessing.
+Call us.
 We can help.

 To qualify for home health care services, a patient must:

 - Be homebound or have a normal inability to leave home without considerable assistance

 - Be under the care of a physician

 - Require the skills of a nurse on an intermittent basis and/or require the skills of physical therapy, occupational therapy and/or speech therapy

 More detailed information about eligibility is available at The Center for Medicare and Medicard Services.

 When talking to my doctor, can I request Partners In Care by name?